LyleScott/console-blackjack/README.md

 Console Blackjack
 =================

+* Written in Python 2.x using just the stdlib.
 * CLI/console based blackjack against an automated dealer
     * there is no betting yet
 * Basic Strategy cheat sheet